 If you haven't read any of the articles about my Ireland trip, check out things to do in County Wicklow and see how they put your face right in the foam of a Guinness draught at the Guinness Storehouse in Dublin.
 I have more coming from that trip soon.

-Instead of the basic boiled potatoes, why not try a delicious Irish Potato Pie this year?
+Instead of the basic boiled potatoes, why not try a delicious Irish Potato Pie alongside your next meal?
 I don't think you'll miss the blandness of the old way of doing potatoes after trying this recipe.

 Irish Potato Pie

 The best part of this dish?
 The bacon!
 It gives a savory, saltiness that is just right.
 Not overpowering, but definitely adds the perfect balance!
-(And if you do decide to make the infamous Corned Beef this year, you can use the left-overs (shredded) in replace of the bacon).
+(And if you decide to make perfect Corned Beef as your entree, you can use the left-overs (shredded) in replace of the bacon).